 National Geographic Little Kids First Big Book of Bugs

-An earthworm's digestive system runs through the length of its body and includes a mouth, esophagus, crop, gizzard, intestine and a bum (anus).
-Did you know that an earthworm breath through its skin!
-Also, earthworms have a closed blood circulatory system and a central and a peripheral nervous system.
+An earthworm’s digestive system runs through the length of its body and includes a mouth, esophagus, crop, gizzard, intestine and a bum (anus).
+Did you know that an earthworm breathes through its skin!
+Also, earthworms have a closed blood circulatory system and a central and peripheral nervous system.
 Yes, they do have a brain too!
 And earthworms have over a hundred segments, where muscles on the periphery of each segment enable the worm to move.
-Similar sets of muscles line the gut, and their actions move the digesting food toward the worm's anus.
+Similar sets of muscles line the gut, and their actions move the digesting food toward the worm’s anus.